 3 Credits = 115 hours of service

-Mason Service Corps students will meet as a class INTS 294 on Fridays, from 10:30-11:45am, where we will discuss issues related to community engagement, creating social change and topics around social justice.
+Mason Service Corps students will meet as a class INTS 294 on Mondays, from 10:30-11:45am, with Shauna Rigaud where we will discuss issues related to community engagement, creating social change and topics around social justice.
 Class will be discussion based, with your service work as our "textbook."

 To sign up to be in Mason Service Corps, you would need to sign up for INTS 294: Mason Service Corps